TRaSH-Guides/Guides/docs/Getting-Started/index.md

 Follow these guides on the Sonarr page, in order:

-1. [Quality Settings (File Size)](/Sonarr/Sonarr-Quality-Settings-File-Size/) - Some recommendations to prevent low-quality or fake releases.
+1. [Quality Settings (File Size)](/Sonarr/Sonarr-Quality-Settings-File-Size/){:target="\_blank" rel="noopener noreferrer"} - Some recommendations to prevent low-quality or fake releases.
 These quality file size settings have been created and tested with information gathered from release comparisons from various sources and information provided by the community.
-1. [Recommended naming scheme](/Sonarr/Sonarr-recommended-naming-scheme/) - Recommended naming scheme provided with the help of the Sonarr/Radarr (Support) Team and information provided by the community to prevent download loops.
+1. [Recommended naming scheme](/Sonarr/Sonarr-recommended-naming-scheme/){:target="\_blank" rel="noopener noreferrer"} - Recommended naming scheme provided with the help of the Sonarr/Radarr (Support) Team and information provided by the community to prevent download loops.
-1. [How to set up Quality Profiles](/Sonarr/sonarr-setup-quality-profiles/) - How to make the most use of the Custom Formats and shows some specifics of our recommended configuration.
+1. [How to set up Quality Profiles](/Sonarr/sonarr-setup-quality-profiles/){:target="\_blank" rel="noopener noreferrer"} - How to make the most use of the Custom Formats and shows some specifics of our recommended configuration.
 You can use these examples to understand how to set up your preferences.
-    - [How to setup Quality Profiles Anime](/Sonarr/sonarr-setup-quality-profiles-anime/) - Same as above but specific for anime.
+    - [How to setup Quality Profiles Anime](/Sonarr/sonarr-setup-quality-profiles-anime/){:target="\_blank" rel="noopener noreferrer"} - Same as above but specific for anime.
-    - [How to set up Quality Profiles (French)](/Sonarr/sonarr-setup-quality-profiles-french-en/) - Same as above but specific for French and English Audio.
+    - [How to set up Quality Profiles (French)](/Sonarr/sonarr-setup-quality-profiles-french-en/){:target="\_blank" rel="noopener noreferrer"} - Same as above but specific for French and English Audio.
-    - [How to set up Quality Profiles (German)](/Sonarr/sonarr-setup-quality-profiles-german-en/) - Same as above but specific for German and English Audio.
+    - [How to set up Quality Profiles (German)](/Sonarr/sonarr-setup-quality-profiles-german-en/){:target="\_blank" rel="noopener noreferrer"} - Same as above but specific for German and English Audio.

-More tips for Sonarr are available on the [Sonarr guides page](/Sonarr/#available-guides).
+More tips for Sonarr are available on the [Sonarr guides page](/Sonarr/#available-guides){:target="\_blank" rel="noopener noreferrer"}.

 !!! tip "Automate these steps"
-    The quality settings, naming scheme, and quality profile steps above, including the other profiles with custom formats and our suggested, tested scoring, can be automated with one of the officially supported third-party [Guide Sync Tools](/Guide-Sync/).
+    The quality settings, naming scheme, and quality profile steps above, including the other profiles with custom formats and our suggested, tested scoring, can be automated with one of the officially supported third-party [Guide Sync Tools](/Guide-Sync/){:target="\_blank" rel="noopener noreferrer"}.
 These tools follow the guidelines described on that page.

     We still recommend reading through the written guides above first, so you understand what each option covers.